jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Resistance
 When Angel levels up, he transforms into [Archangel](#wiki_archangel).
 When this happens, he keeps his orientation (ready/exhausted, face-up/face-down), all of his counters, and any effects on him.
 Also note Archangel doesn’t have a Level 1 version.
 The only way to become him normally is to start the game with (Resistance) Level 1 Angel as your Main Character.

+# Angel/Angelus (MC)
+Set: The Buffy Battles
+Level 1 Angel and Angelus can transform between each other.
+However, when you build a deck you must choose either Angel or Angelus to be your starting Main Character.
+(You must lock in your decision at the time you build your deck, not after you see what Main Character your opponent is using.)
+When Angel transforms into Angelus or vice versa, he keeps his orientation (ready/exhausted, face up/face down), all of his counters (including XP), and any effects on him.

 # Archangel
 Set: Resistance
 **Violent**